Vinhpc123/Vinhpc123/README.md

 Hi, I'm **Tran Thanh Vinh** — a **Full-stack Developer** with practical experience in building web applications using **React.js, Node.js, Express.js, and MongoDB**.

-Full-stack Developer Intern with hands-on experience in building web applications using ReactJS, Node.js, Express.js, and MongoDB.
+Full-stack Developer with hands-on experience in building web applications using ReactJS, Node.js, Express.js, and MongoDB.
 Familiar with developing responsive user interfaces, RESTful APIs, and full-stack project features.
 Passionate about learning, contributing to real-world projects, and growing in a collaborative development environment.

-- 🎓 **University:** University of Transport and Communications Ho Chi Minh City (UTH)
-- 📚 **Major:** Information Technology (2022 - 2026)
-- GPA: **3.30/4.0**
-- 🌱 Interested in building full-stack web applications and improving problem-solving skills
+👨‍💻 Passionate about building practical full-stack web applications
+🛠️ Working mainly with React.js, Node.js, Express.js, and MongoDB
+📚 Always learning and improving through hands-on projects
-- 🎯 Career goal: Become a professional Full-stack Developer through real product experience
+🎯 Aspiring to become a professional Full-stack Developer

 ---